github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning.md

 To find the id of a query, you can click the alert in the list of alerts in the **Security** tab.
 This opens the alert details page.
 The `Rule ID` field contains the query id.
 For more information about the alert details page, see "[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/about-code-scanning-alerts#about-alert-details)."

-{% tip %}

-**Tips:**
+> [!TIP]
-* The order of the filters is important.
+> * The order of the filters is important.
 The first filter instruction that appears after the instructions about the queries and query packs determines whether the queries are included or excluded by default.
-* Subsequent instructions are executed in order and the instructions that appear later in the file take precedence over the earlier instructions.
+> * Subsequent instructions are executed in order and the instructions that appear later in the file take precedence over the earlier instructions.

-{% endtip %}

 You can find another example illustrating the use of these filters in the "[Example configuration files](#example-configuration-files)" section.